-GROUP A designs transparent headquarters with wooden accent for DKG, the group behind the Dutch brands Bruynzeel Keukens and Keller Keukens.
-The open work environment in combination with the central restaurant strengthens the connection between the factory and the office and the various departments.
-In combination with the adjacent factory, the head office forms the beating heart of DKG in Bergen op Zoom.
+GROUP A designs transparent headquarters with a wooden accent for DKG, the group behind the successful Dutch brands Bruynzeel Keukens and Keller Keukens.
+With a clear and open design, the building promotes both employee well-being and interaction between office, factory and separate departments.
+The headquarters, which is expected to be completed in the third quarter of 2022, will shape the beating heart of DKG in combination with De Keukenfabriek.

-A strategically located shed on the company’s own factory site was chosen as the site for the new building.
-The shed was demolished and the foundation and ground floor slab reused as the basis for the two-story new building.
-Compared to complete new construction, this reduced CO2 emissions by an estimated 35%.
-The contours of the former shed define the 3,800m2 office.
-To bring daylight into the 80 meters long and 27 meters wide office, two centrally located atriums form the basis of the design.
+A strategically located existing warehouse on the factory site was selected as the location for the new building.
+The warehouse will be demolished and the foundation and ground floor will be reused as the basis for the two-storey new office building.
+The contours of the warehouse determine the 3,800 m2 office space.
+To provide the 80-meter-long and 27-meter-wide office with daylight, the design comprises two centrally located atria that promote interaction between employees.

-The wooden louvers that protect the work floors from direct sunlight on the south facade merge into a canopy on the west facade.
-Thanks to the open nature of the canopy, trees and plants on the terrace of the restaurant on the first floor create a pleasant outdoor space that establishes a relationship with the green surroundings and the factory.
+The building has an open and transparent character.
+The wooden louvres that protect the work floors from direct sunlight on the south façade flow into an open canopy on the west façade.
+Thanks to the open character of the canopy, trees and plants on the terrace of the restaurant on the ground floor define a pleasant outdoor space that establishes a relationship with the green surroundings and the factory.

-Detached meeting rooms divide the column-free office floors into clusters of workstations.
-Here the departments are acoustically grouped to prevent noise pollution among employees.
-The building is ventilated with 100% outside air.
-The design ensures employee well-being with a healthy indoor climate and comfortable work environment while maintaining an open character.
+Free-standing meeting rooms divide the column-free office floors into smaller clusters of workplaces.
+Here, departments are acoustically grouped to prevent noise nuisance among employees.
+The building is ventilated with 100% fresh air.
+By creating a healthy indoor climate and comfortable working environment, the design guarantees the well-being of employees while maintaining the open character.

 Office building with restaurant